General Description and Restrictions

 64-byte aligned. |

-General Address Overlap Restrictions
+General Address Overlapping Restrictions

-- In a single iteration: The source operand must completely overlap the destination operand.
+- In a single iteration, the source operand must completely overlap the destination operand.
 Partial overlapping is not supported.